What’s your mental health worth to you?

 Private health insurance companies usually require a referral from your GP.
 To access psychological treatment, your diagnosis must meet the referral criteria of the provider.
-This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not be helpful to view yourself in such a way.
+This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not always be helpful to view yourself in such a way.

 Sometimes life is challenging.
 You know you will likely encounter difficult situations again.
 However, feeling sad doesn’t necessarily mean you are clinically depressed.
-Labelling in this way can be unhelpful when what you’re going through is just part of being human.
+Labelling in this way can feel unhelpful when what you’re going through is just part of being human.